MonnaliisaSaha/Capstone_Project_AI_ML_Imperial_College/MODEL_CARD.md

 **Function-specific notes**

-F5 is the standout result — the x1 gradient direction produced improvement in ten consecutive rounds, which is exactly the kind of reliable signal Bayesian Optimisation is designed to find.
+F5 is the standout result — the x1 gradient direction produced improvement in ten consecutive rounds (R4–R13), from ~800 in Round 1 to 3166 in Round 13.
+This is exactly the kind of reliable signal Bayesian Optimisation is designed to find and exploit.

 F4 has a narrow but reproducible peak.
-The same output was produced at identical coordinates in Rounds 7 and 9, confirming the peak is a real feature of the function rather than a noise event.
+The same output (0.5534) was produced at identical coordinates in Rounds 7, 9, 12 and 13.
+Four independent reproductions confirm the peak is a real feature of the function.

+F7 similarly reproduced its best (1.8116) at identical coordinates in Rounds 7, 12 and 13.
+The gradient direction established in Round 6 held throughout the project.

-F2 is genuinely stochastic — identical inputs returned 0.6202 in Round 6 and 0.523 in Round 8.
+F2 is genuinely stochastic — identical coordinate regions returned 0.6202 in Round 6 and 0.467 in Round 12.
 The GP smoothness assumption is violated here, and any exploitation of this function carries higher uncertainty than the model estimates.

 F3, F6 and F8 all achieved their best results in Round 3 and were not recovered.
 The SVM filter located these peaks early but subsequent rounds were unable to return to them precisely — likely because the peaks are narrow and the step sizes used for refinement were slightly too large.

-F1 returned near-zero across all eleven rounds, suggesting either an extremely narrow spike or a non-smooth surface that the GP kernel cannot represent accurately.
+F1 returned near-zero across all thirteen rounds, suggesting either an extremely narrow spike or a non-smooth surface that the GP kernel cannot represent accurately.
+A boundary diagnostic in Rounds 1–2 would have been the correct approach.

 ---